How to Create a Video Knowledge Base in 3 Steps

 Guiding your customers through a problem is an essential part of customer support.
 One of the first touch-points between your customer and your business is a knowledge base.

-On its own a well-written and well-organized website knowledge base is a great tool for breaking down processes, features, and frequently asked questions.
+On its own, a well-written and comprehensive knowledge base is a great tool for breaking down processes, features, and frequently asked questions.

 However, these articles can be quite long, and people just don't like reading. 🙅♂️

-That's why video is a powerful medium for communicating information through visuals and audio in an easily-digestible and engaging way.
+That's why adding video is a powerful medium for communicating information through visuals and audio in an easily digestible and engaging way.

-• 3 steps to creating knowledge base videos using cost-effective tools
+• 4 steps to creating knowledge base videos using cost-effective ways

-• 5 tips & tricks to making great videos in Synthesia STUDIO
+• 6 tips & tricks to making great knowledge base videos

 How to Turn a Knowledge Base Article into a Video (In 3 Steps)